 - Music sources browsing (Spotify, Tidal, Amazon Music, TuneIn, Internet Radio, etc.).

-- Search across HEOS services.
+- Search across HEOS services, plus YouTube Music and Apple Music.

 - Starred favorites.